yeastrc/jobcenter/JobCenter_Blast_Module/README.txt

 !!!!!!
-Dont Forget to Install the JobManager_Blast_Submitter.
+Dont Forget to Install the JobCenter_Blast_Submitter.
 This Module is useless without it. !!!!!!

 This readme assumes that you already installed and setup the sql server.
 If you did not, then follow the instructions in "create_database.txt" before you begin.